nishtha47/ETL_Project_Data/README.md

 Before running the tests, ensure you have the following installed:

-	Java 11+ (Ensure JAVA_HOME is set)
+	-Java 11+ (Ensure JAVA_HOME is set)
-	Maven (For dependency management)
+	-Maven (For dependency management)
-	Cucumber (Integrated with JUnit/TestNG)
+	-Cucumber (Integrated with JUnit/TestNG)
-	Selenium WebDriver (For UI-based data validation)
+	-Selenium WebDriver (For UI-based data validation)
-	Test Data Source (Excel, CSV, JSON, or API endpoints)
+	-Test Data Source (Excel, CSV, JSON, or API endpoints)

 2. Maven Project Setup

 	Create and set up a Maven project with the following steps:

    		 Generate the Maven Project:
-			Use an IDE (e.g., IntelliJ IDEA, Eclipse) or the terminal:
+			-Use an IDE (e.g., IntelliJ IDEA, Eclipse) or the terminal:
-			Create a Maven Project <cucumber-maven>
+			-Create a Maven Project <cucumber-maven>
-			Navigate to the project directory.
+			-Navigate to the project directory.
-			Add package <featuretest>  at  src/test/java level.
+			-Add package <featuretest>  at  src/test/java level.
-			Add package <runnerFiles> at  src/test/java level
+			-Add package <runnerFiles> at  src/test/java level
-			Add package <stepDefinitions> at src/test/java level
+			-Add package <stepDefinitions> at src/test/java level

 2. Add Dependencies to pom.xml: Add the required dependencies for Cucumber, extentreport, Restassured and log4j